JorgenVatle/meteor-vite-plugin-type-api/README.md

 A Vite plugin for generating type-safe Meteor methods and publications.

-> Follows the same pattern as [`zodern:relay`](https://github.com/zodern/meteor-relay) with some minor differences:
+Follows the same pattern as [`zodern:relay`](https://github.com/zodern/meteor-relay) with some minor differences:
-> - [Valibot](https://valibot.dev/) is used for schema validation as opposed to [`zod`](https://zod.dev/)
+- [Valibot](https://valibot.dev/) is used for schema validation as opposed to [`zod`](https://zod.dev/)
-> - Relay modules are parsed with Rollup's built-in AST parser.
+- Relay modules are parsed with Rollup's built-in AST parser.
-> - Method and publication directories are configurable through Vite allowing for methods to be defined by either a custom file extension, directory name or both.
+- Method and publication directories are configurable through Vite allowing for methods to be defined by either a custom file extension, directory name or both.

->
+> [!NOTE]
-> If you want to use `zodern:relay` with Vite, instead use [`@meteor-vite/plugin-zodern-relay`](https://github.com/JorgenVatle/meteor-vite/tree/release/npm-packages/%40meteor-vite/plugin-zodern-relay).
+> If you want to use [`zodern:relay`](https://github.com/zodern/meteor-relay) with Vite, instead use [`@meteor-vite/plugin-zodern-relay`](https://github.com/JorgenVatle/meteor-vite/tree/release/npm-packages/%40meteor-vite/plugin-zodern-relay).

 ## Installation